IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "11"

-variableDefinition "The average of the means of the frequency domain signals of the body acceleration in the X -axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the frequency domain signals of the body acceleration in the X-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.02262392  to   0.53701202"
+rangeOfValues      "-0.995249932641509  to  0.537012022051282"

 [,44]